-The group remains vulnerable in the context of its sizeable commercial real estate and ship-financing exposures at some of the Landesbanks; the latter might continue to cause elevated - although declining - from the 2016 peak, credit losses in 2017-18.
+S-Finanzgruppe is vulnerable because of its sizeable commercial real estate and ship-financing exposures at some of the Landesbanks; the latter may cause earnings volatility because of fluctuating credit losses.
 The Landesbanks are also exposed to diverse international lending and asset-based finance activities, as well as large - although declining - investment portfolios, which led to major valuation and credit losses during the global financial crisis, even if exposures have been reduced significantly in the meantime.

-Further, we identify a rising importance of interest-rate risks - which are catching regulatory attention as reflected by the introduction of separate capital buffers (see also our publication New Interest Rate-Related Capital Buffers are Credit Positive) - that may hurt more than half of the savings banks.
+Further, we identify a rising importance of interest rate risks - which are catching regulatory attention as reflected by the introduction of separate capital buffers (see also our publication New Interest Rate-Related Capital Buffers are Credit Positive) - that may hurt more than half of the savings banks.